nylssoft/MynaPasswordManagerConsole/README.md

 Build and run:

-cd <projectdirectory>
+>cd <projectdirectory>

-dotnet build
+>dotnet build

-dotnet run
+>dotnet run

 See dotnet for further details.

+Provides a simple ConsoleReader and Shell class that tries to provide some functionality of the PowerShell cmdline, e.g. Tab completion for arguments and files and the history.